bigmat18/Mindflayer/100. Notes/Multicore Technologies.md

 ![[Pasted image 20250517154722.png | 400]]

 ### Multi-CMP Systems
-Large highly parallel shared-memory systems are usually equipped with **several multicore CPUs** (CMPs), each incorporating a **local memory sub-system** accessible through MINFs, and off-chip network connecting CMPs.
+Large highly parallel shared-memory systems are usually equipped with **several multi-core CPUs** (CMPs), each incorporating a **local memory sub-system** accessible through MINFs, and off-chip network connecting CMPs.

 ![[Pasted image 20250517154912.png | 550]]
 The figure above does not capture completely the heterogeneity of modern parallel system (no hardware accelerator is depicted in the picture)